-The RA will notify the Agency in writing of its interest to amend the MCSR.
-It will discuss the proposed amendments with the Agency and affected federal government departments and may invite comment from stakeholders and the public on the proposed changes.
-The RA will then submit the amended MCSR to the Agency, along with a request that the Agency amend the MCSR and a statement providing a rationale for the amendment.
+The RA will notify the Agency in writing of its interest to revise the MCSR as per the terms and conditions of the declaration.
+It will discuss the proposed revisions with the Agency and affected federal government departments and may invite comment from stakeholders on the proposed changes.
+For a redeclaration of the MCSR, a public consultation period will be required.
+The RA will then submit the proposed revisions to the Agency, along with a statement providing a rationale for each revision proposed as well as a request that the Agency amend or re-declare the MCSR.